shumbor/accel-ppp-docs/configuration/shaper.rst

 **rate-limit=downstream/upstream**
   By default is not defined.

-  Specifies default speed if there are no radius attributes/
+  Specifies default speed if there are no radius attributes.

 Examples